Hazemaibrahim/SeleniumTestAutomation/README.md

 # Web Test Automation Project

 This project is a web test automation framework developed using Selenium, Java, and TestNG.
-The purpose of this project is to automate the testing of [Your Website/Application], ensuring its functionality.
+The purpose of this project is to automate the testing of [https://trytestingthis.netlify.app/], ensuring its functionality.

 Tools used: